API Reference

 | unitPrice | Number | Price for a single unit of the product referenced by productID.
 This field is optional; if not specified, the default price of the product from the imported product feed will be used. |

 | amount | Number | Total quantity of the product after the cart update.
 Use non-incremental values.
-For example, if the cart contains two items of the same productID and another is added, specify 3.
-If removing two items from a cart containing 20, specify 18. |
+For example, if the cart contains two items with the same productID and you add another, specify 3.
+If you remove two items from a cart containing 20, specify 18. |

 | parameters | Object | Parameters for the recommendation platform.
 This field is optional. |